openstack-archive/fuel-docs/pages/release-notes/v6-0/new-features/ha-improve.rst

 * Pacemaker service provider has been refactored to disable creating the same service under systemd/upstart/sysvinit.

-* Idempotency was fixed in Pacemaker provider.
+* :ref:`Idempotency <idempotency-term>` was fixed in Pacemaker provider.
 Puppet will not create duplicate objects in Corosync CIB anymore.

 * Pacemaker provider doesn't use 'crm' or 'pcs' tools anymore.
 All operations